Property Guides

 Marketing The Property

 You or your agent should start listing your property on online portals like PropertyGuru or 99.co.
-Basic listings are free, but staged properties tend to sell 70% faster.
-They cost approximately $1,000 to $5,000.
+Basic listings are free, but well-staged properties tend to attract buyers faster.
+Staging costs approximately $1,000 to $5,000.

 Option to Purchase (OTP)